What is the Definition of Alcoholic?

 Heavy Drinking vs. Alcoholism

 One way defining alcoholism is to look at what types of drinking are NOT alcoholic

 There are many ways of describing drinking habits.
 Some may lead to alcoholism, some definitely do not (check out this page for the ten warning signs of alcoholism

 Listed below are the most common ways of describing drinking habits:

 - MODERATE DRINKING: This is drinking without damaging your health.
 In fact alcohol has been shown to be beneficial to your health as long as it is not abused.

 - HEAVY DRINKING: This is drinking too much (according to moderate drinking guidelines) and too often.
 However, although it is bad for you, it may not be alcoholism because it might not include the four characteristics above.
 For example a heavy drinker may be able to have one drink on occasions and stop or they might go for long periods without drinking.
 But it is dangerous and not advised.
 Also it mean that the drinker is displaying the first signs of alcoholism.
 Full-blown alcoholism might be just around the corner.

 - BINGE DRINKING: This is drinking too much in one session.
-Officially it means having five or more drinks in one session.
+Officially it means having five or more drinks in one session, although it can refer to any period of getting fully drunk.
 It also can mean drinking to get drunk.
 It is very common among teenagers and young people.
 The U.K. has a particular problem with this according to alcoholism statistics.
 Go into any town center on a Friday and Saturday night and see the carnage.
 Despite the dangers of binge drinking it is not officially classed as alcoholism.

 - PROBLEM DRINKING: This is drinking that indicates the drinker might have a problem with alcohol.
 They could be an alcoholic, a binge drinker, a heavy drinker etc. They are certainly in danger of becoming an alcoholic-if not already.